buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 You are able to exchange the elements present in your spells.
 You can substitute one type of elemental energy damage with the damage chosen when you took this Feat.
 The casting time of the spell increases by 1 Action; if the total casting time exceeds 3 Actions, it is not possible to use this Feat on the spell.

 The **second time** you take this Feat, requirement Magic Proficiency 6, choose a new type of Energy.
 When making the substitution, you can choose between the available energy types.
-You no longer have the penalty to the spell's casting time.
+You no longer have the penalty to the spell' \*\*s casting time.

 ## Expert
 - **Requirement**:: Related ability score at least -1